AllonKleinLab/LARRY/README.md

          └──[Library_name_N]_[Index_N]_.fastq.sorted.fastq.gz
 ```

-The script will output a fastq file called ```LARRY_sorted_and_filtered_barcodes.fastq```, which can be carried forward to step (2).
+The script will output a fastq file called ```LARRY_sorted_and_filtered_barcodes.fastq.gz```, which can be carried forward to step (2).
 Each entry of the fastq file includes a library name, cell barcode, UMI and LARRY barcode sequence, as follows:

 ```
 >[Library name],[cell barcode],[UMI]